 Conclusion

-You’ve got this: start by establishing a shared design backbone, so ensuite and main bath feel like one story.
+You have got this: start by establishing a shared design backbone, so ensuite and main bath feel like one story.
 Keep color palettes aligned, then unify materials and finishes for seamless texture.
 Synchronize fixtures and hardware to reinforce consistency without stifling variation.
 Use lighting and scale to give each space its own mood while preserving cohesion.
 Add subtle accents and texture to tie elements together.
 Together, these choices create a harmonious, cohesive bathroom suite that still respects each room’s identity.
+It is all about making your bathrooms work smarter, not harder.

 Leave a Reply